-The cake recipe includes plain unsweetened yogurt, whole milk or low-fat.
+The cake recipe includes plain unsweetened yogurt – either whole milk or low-fat.
 Do not use Greek yogurt (not enough liquid) or nonfat yogurt (will make the cake dry).
-Make it completely dairy-free by using plant based yogurt.
+You can make it completely dairy-free by using plant based yogurt.
 Kite Hill Vegan Almond Milk Yogurt (unsweetened) is an excellent alternative and my go-to.
 Just expect that the cake will not brown as much with plant-based yogurts.

-For the mango topping, use a vegan butter if you prefer.
-Earth Balance Vegan Buttery Sticks work well.
+For the mango topping syrup, use a vegan butter if you prefer.
+Earth Balance Vegan Buttery Sticks or Miyoko’s Cultured Vegan Butter both work well.
 Use the unsalted version if you can find it.

 Baking the Cake

-If making it in an 8″ inch pan the cake will rise and then may lose its dome while cooling.
+If making the cake in an 8″ inch pan the cake will rise and then may lose its dome while cooling.
 This is not a bad thing.
 This will give it a nice flat bottom once you flip it over.
 And it will still be fluffy and wonderfully moist.

 More Cake Recipes

-Be sure to check out my full list of gluten-free (mostly dairy-free) cake recipes, including my gluten-free vanilla cake, spice cake, or for something new and different try my butternut squash cake with warm spices.
+Be sure to check out my full list of gluten-free (mostly dairy-free) cake recipes, including my, gluten-free spice cake, or for something new and different try my butternut squash cake with warm spices.